Siege of Tyre (1111–1112): Background

 Tyre avoided attacks from the Crusaders during the First Crusade by paying tribute as the Crusaders marched on Jerusalem.
 In 1107, Baldwin I, the first king of Jerusalem, attempted to capture Tyre but soon abandoned the siege.
 After the fall of Tripoli and Beirut, many Muslim residents from those towns sought refuge in Tyre, which remained under Fatimid control.
 By 1111, the Crusaders controlled most of the coast, with Tyre and Ascalon as the last major coastal cities still outside their reach.

 During this period, Tyre, in defiance, ceased its tribute payments to the Crusaders, as noted by Albert of Aix.
-William of Tyre reported: "Tyre lies in the bosom of the sea like an island closed round about by waters.
+William of Tyre reports: "Tyre lies in the bosom of the sea like an island closed round about by waters.
 It is the capital and metropolis of Phoenicia."
 According to Ibn al-Qalanisi, Izz Al-Mulk, the Egyptian governor of Tyre, persuaded Toghtekin, the ruler of Damascus, to help defend the city.
 In exchange for 20,000 bezants, Toghtekin sent 200 cavalry and 500 archers, along with additional soldiers from Jabal Amil, who fortified Tyre's defenses, spreading across its ramparts.

 Siege

-On November 29, 1111, Baldwin I laid siege to Tyre without naval support.
+On 29 November 1111, Baldwin laid siege to Tyre without naval support.
 He gathered all available troops and ordered the construction of siege engines, employing tactics such as skirmishes and using iron grapnels produced by a refugee from Tripoli.
 Eustace Grenier funded two wooden siege towers, which were taller than Tyre's stone towers.
-William of Tyre wrote about the besieged:
+William of Tyre writes about the besieged:

 They met each scheme by a similar one and strove to repel in kind the injuries that were being inflicted upon them.
 They brought together great quantities of stones and cement, mounted two towers which were practically opposite our machines, and began to build them higher.
 Thus within a very short time these rose far above the wooden machines opposed to them outside the walls.
 From there the defenders hurled fire upon the engines below and were prepared to bum everything, unopposed.